qnx-ports/build-files/ports/ceres-solver/README.md

 git clone -b https://github.com/ceres-solver/ceres-solver.git

 # Optional dependencies of ceres-solver are listed below and available on qnx-ports
+0. gflags
 1. googletest
 2. glog
 3. METIS
 4. OpenBLAS
 5. SuiteSparse

+For building with any of above optional dependencies, once they are built, use appropriate options (e.g. SUITESPARSE=ON) to enable them.
+Options can be found in common.mk file
 ```

 3. _Optional_ Build the docker image and create a container